Tatuus: Formula Ford Zetec

 In 1998 Tatuus entered the Formula Ford Zetec market.
 In 1999 their chassis achieved success with German driver Timo Bernhard driving for Jenzer Motorsport.
 The German driver achieved four podium finishes and a third place in the German Formula Ford championship.
 After 1999 Tatuus did not update their Formula Ford Zetec chassis.
 In the current French Formula Ford Zetec championship, the Tatuus chassis achieved various wins and championships.

-Formula Renault
+Formula Renault and the evolution from to a Race Car Manufacturer

 Tatuus FR2000 driven by Daniel Roos in the 2009 Formula Renault 2.0 Sweden.

 Tatuus was contracted to design and manufacture the new specification Formula Renault cars.
 The Tatuus FR2000 debuted in 2000 in various Formula Renault championships.
 This racecar was used until 2010 when it was replaced by Barazi-Epsilon.
 In 2002 the Tatuus FR1600 was introduced to run in the Formula Renault 1.6.
-With the introduction of the spec formula classes, the racing team ceased to exist.
+With the introduction of the spec formula classes, the racing team ceased to exist and the brand turned into a proper Race Car Manufacturer.
 For the 2003 Formula Renault V6 Eurocup season, the Tatuus FRV6 was introduced.
 After the European championship folded, the car was raced in the Formula V6 Asia between 2006 and 2009.